Pornography in Asia: Bangladesh

 In 2012, the government in Bangladesh attempted to outlaw pornography as a result of the passing of the Pornography Control Act.
 Information and telecommunication minister of 11th parliamentary government of Bangladesh, Mostafa Zabbar blocked nearly 20,000 porn websites access in Bangladesh from November 2018 to February 2019.
+By passing the "Pornography Control Act, 2012", the government of Bangladesh prohibited the carrying, exchanging, using, selling, marketing, distributing, preserving, filming etc. of pornography (sexually explicit materials, unless it has artistic and/or educational value).
+Penalties include a maximum of 10 years in prison and fines up to Tk500,000 (US$6,410).

 Bhutan

 Pornography in Bhutan is strictly forbidden.
 It is defined in Section 476 (A) of the Bhutan Penal Code of 2004, which states, "A defendant shall be guilty of the offence of computer pornography if the defendant publishes and distributes an obscene photography or picture on the computer or over the internet."